-Students are required to pay for any costs above the amount of the scholarship received.
-It is the responsibility of the student to notify the institution if the student chooses not to use the Millennium Scholarship for a given term.
-This must be done each term, and prior to the end of the 100percent refund period.
-Students may not "refuse" their Millennium Scholarship after the end of the 100percent refund period.
-Institutions must document that the student has refused their Millennium Scholarship (it is suggested to use the NOTE screen).
+Students are required to pay for any costs that are above the amount of the scholarship received.
+It is the responsibility of the student to notify the institution if they choose not to use their Millennium scholarship for a given term.
+This must be done each term, and prior to the end of the 100% refund period.
+Students may not "refuse" their Millennium scholarship after the end of the 100% refund period.
+Institutions must document that the student has refused their Millennium scholarship (it is suggested to use the NOTE screen).